Li-Cycle to Host Investor Meet - GuruFocus.com

 Li-Cycle+Holdings+Corp.
-(NYSE: LICY) (“Li-Cycle” or the “Company”), an industry leader in lithium-ion battery resource recovery and the leading lithium-ion battery recycler in North America, announced today that it will host investor meetings in Boston, at the KeyBanc Capital Markets 2023 Industrials & Basic Materials Conference on Thursday, June 1, 2023, and during a non-deal roadshow with Piper Sandler & Co. on Friday, June 2, 2023.
+(NYSE: LICY) (“Li-Cycle” or the “Company”), an industry leader in lithium-ion battery resource recovery and the leading lithium-ion battery recycler in North America, announced today that it will host investor meetings at the TD Cowen Sustainability Week on Tuesday, June 6, 2023.

 An investor presentation related to these meetings will be made available on the Investor Relations section of the Company’s website at https%3A%2F%2Finvestors.li-cycle.com.